nino-triandafilidis/coronary-anomaly-analytics/README.md

 The `needs_medical_review` group is computed but not written by default.
 It includes bilateral findings, single-coronary cases, generic or unspecified anomalous origins, and pulmonary-artery origins such as ALCAPA or ARCAPA.
 See [`cohort-pipeline/README.md`](./cohort-pipeline/README.md) for the detailed flag definitions and PHI-handling guidance.

-## Pipeline 2: Interactive CTA Analysis App
+## Pipeline 2: Interactive CTA Feature Analysis App

 The React application lives in [`src/`](./src/).
 It supports interactive and batch report parsing, clinician review, local file-backed storage, and cohort-level visualization.

 Unlike the cohort classifier, the app parser reads the complete report.
 It keeps clinical-history text by design, with prompt-level rules for excluding a narrow set of suspected-diagnosis mentions from extraction.

+This app is the current product focus.
+It is designed around a clinical analysis loop:

+1. Convert CT report text into structured findings.
+2. Let a clinician keep, skip, or add extracted terms.
+3. Store the reviewed report as local text and JSON.
+4. Analyze report-level feature incidence across the cohort.
+5. Filter the cohort by clinician-selected features and inspect the source evidence behind each count.

 ### User Workflow